 The Graduate Studies Committee of MCDB determines whether or not to recommend a student for advancement to candidacy.
 This decision is based upon the performance of the student in the preliminary exam (Checkpoint 1), their individual research rotations, their course work, and their performance as a GSI, if applicable.
 The Graduate Studies Committee will file a report of its recommendations for discussion by the full faculty of MCDB.
-Said report will be forwarded to the Chair of the MCDB Department for final action.
+Said report will be forwarded to the Chair of the MCDB Department for final action, which would normally lead to candidate status being awarded, beginning in the Fall Term of the second year.